-I note Options has said that it's evident consumers such as Mr A wished to transfer their pensions, whether through Options or another provider and would therefore have suffered the same losses as they did even if it had rejected their applications.
+I note Options has said that it's evident consumers such as Mr V wished to transfer their pensions, whether through Options or another provider and would therefore have suffered the same losses as they did even if it had rejected their applications.

-I've seen no evidence to show that Mr A would have proceeded even if Options had rejected his application.
-He was approached by Caledonian - which was consistent with its business model of contacting ex-service personnel and encouraging them to consider transferring out of their pensions.
+I've seen no evidence to show that Mr V would have proceeded even if Options had rejected his application.
+He was contacted by Caledonian - which was consistent with its business model of contacting ex-service personnel and encouraging them to consider transferring out of their pensions.
 And on meeting with Caledonian, he was encouraged to transfer out of his existing pension on the understanding that Caledonian would improve this.
-I've seen nothing to suggest he was looking to make a transfer prior to Caledonian's approach.
-He's told us that he "wasn't aware that he could move his pension until he spoke to Caledonian", and I've found no reason to doubt that.
+I've seen no evidence which suggests Mr V was considering transferring prior to Caledonian's contact.

 I've not, in any event, seen any evidence that any other SIPP operator dealt with Caledonian.
 And any operator acting fairly and reasonably should have reached the conclusion it shouldn't deal with Caledonian.
-I don't think it would be fair to say Mr A shouldn't be compensated based on speculation that another SIPP operator might have made the same mistakes as Options.
+I don't think it would be fair to say Mr V shouldn't be compensated based on speculation that another SIPP operator might have made the same mistakes as Options.

-For similar reasons, I'm not persuaded Mr A shouldn't be compensated by Options, or his compensation should be reduced, because I've not made the finding that the FPI bond investment, in itself, wasn't something Options should have accepted.
-Or because the benefits from Mr A's existing pension were lost once the transfer request was made.
+For similar reasons, I'm not persuaded Mr V shouldn't be compensated by Options, or his compensation should be reduced, because I've not made the finding that the FPI bond investment, in itself, wasn't something Options should have accepted.
+Or because the benefits from Mr V's existing pension were lost once the transfer request was made.
 If Options had acted fairly and reasonably to meet its regulatory obligations and good industry practice, the application wouldn't have proceeded at all.
 So, no transfer request or FPI bond investment would have been made.

-So, I'm satisfied that Options' failure to comply with its regulatory obligations and industry best practice at the relevant time have led to Mr A suffering a significant loss to his pension.
-And my aim is therefore to return Mr A to the position he would likely now be in but for Options' failings.
+So, I'm satisfied that Options' failure to comply with its regulatory obligations and industry best practice at the relevant time have led to Mr V suffering a significant loss to his pension.
+And my aim is therefore to return Mr V to the position he would likely now be in but for Options' failings.